 Early Hearing Detection

 Every AAP Chapter was asked to appoint a “Chapter Champion” for infant hearing screening to provide professional education for the Chapter, respond to pediatricians’ concerns, advocate for the program locally and work with the AAP’s national EHDI Taskforce.
-The Maryland Chapter Champion is Deborah Badawi, MD, FAAP.
-Please do not hesitate to contact her at firstname.lastname@example.org.
+We are currently looking for a Maryland Chapter Champion, if interested please contact firstname.lastname@example.org.

-Maryland is doing well with EHDI, and can document that over 99% of babies are screened.
-But, like the rest of the country, we have difficulty documenting that all babies who do not pass the initial screen receive the appropriate long -term follow up and interventions.
-Pediatricians need to be able to easily access hospital screening results and to find out if the babies referred for diagnostic evaluation actually go.
+Over 99% of babies born in Maryland have their hearing screened.
+However, like the rest of the country, we have difficulty documenting that all babies who have a refer result on the initial screen receive the appropriate long term follow up and interventions.
+Pediatricians need to be able to easily access hospital screening results and to find out if the babies referred for diagnostic evaluation go.
 They also need to easily access the diagnostic results in order to provide optimal care.
-The Maryland Infant Hearing Program recently upgraded their data system to meet these needs and enable Maryland to document appropriate follow up, so that the Infant Hearing Program can use it resources to assist the families of babies who are truly lost to follow up, not just lost to documentation.
-Please register to use the database byclicking here.
+The Maryland Infant Hearing Program has an online data system to meet these needs and enable documentation of appropriate follow up, so that the Infant Hearing Program can use it resources to assist the families of babies who are truly lost to follow up, not just lost to documentation.
+Please register to use the database by clicking here.
 It will make things much easier for your office and improve outcomes for our babies!

 - Baby’s Hearing Communicative Development Checklist